-This is the composition of cadets recruited into Nigeria’s dreaded DSS ( Department of State Security) in 2017.
-This is an extrajudicial organization that defies court orders, beats up teachers in classrooms, and can “disappear” people for years disregarding court granted bail.
+This is the composition of cadets recruited into Nigeria’s dreaded DSS (Department of State Security) in 2017.
+This extra-judicial organization defies court orders, beats up teachers in classrooms, and can “disappear” people for years disregarding court granted bail.
 Now this agency is being stacked on a tribal and sectarian basis.
 This is the breakdown of a recent recruitment of recruits by state and tribe.
 Of 479 recruits, 331 are from the northern states, while 148 are from the southern states.

 Akwa Ibom 5

 The list of Nigeria’s top security officials is the following:

 Director General, DSS, Alhaji Lawal Daura; National Security Adviser, Major General Babagana Monguno; DCG, Civil Defence, Mr. MS Mohammed; the Inspector General of Police, Mr. Idris Lawal; and the Defense Miniater, Mr. Mohammed Dan Ali.
 I understand that their meetings are conducted in the Hausa language.
 What imbalance is this correcting?

 Since the Presidency claimed that the exercise was to correct past imbalances in DSS recruitment, the Federal Government of Nigeria needs to answer the following questions:

 1. Are all the 51 recruits from Katsina, Fulani?

 3. Out of 331 recruits from the Northern States how many are Fulani and Muslim?